 ‘It is a peculiar sensation, always looking at one’s self through the eyes of others […] being measured by amused contempt and pity.’[i]

 From the bullied youth, to the oppressed members of a family, there is a resonance that moves from the suffering of African-Americans out to all the down-trodden.
 From this resonance comes a basic solidarity of suffering.
-It’s from here that we arrive at a point, where understanding the pain of others, helps us understand our own.
+It’s from here that we arrive at a point, where understanding the pain of others, helps us move beyond our own.

 In recent months we’ve seen the rise of #blacklivesmatter.
 A cause not without justification, but its presence has always coincided with the caveat from those who’ve read history and heed it.
 It’s a cause that must have as its inevitable conclusion, #humanlivesmatter.